-We are delighted that you have chosen to become a vital member of the Anglicare Care Team, to provide for the needs of some of our community's most vulnerable children and young people.
+We are delighted that you have chosen to become a vital member of the Anglicare Care Team, and are opening your home to some of our community's most vulnerable children and young people.

-You join our Care Teams at a time of significant reform in NSW, as the service systems seek to work together to improve the outcomes for children and young people who enter the statutory care system.
-The focus is for all children and young people to receive stable, predictable and loving care to ensure they are able to recover from their previous experiences of harm and develop to achieve to their unique and individual potential.
+Anglicare, in conjunction with the broader Out of Home Care system, is completely committed to improving the outcomes for children and young people who enter the statutory care system.
+Our aim is for all children and young people to receive stable, predictable and loving care to ensure they are able to recover from their previous experiences of harm and achieve to their unique and individual potential.